-If you’re like many women, you cram more than your share of projects and deadlines into every day.
-With a to-do list a mile long, you move through life focusing on completion, meeting (often ridiculously high) standards, covering all the bases, making sure you never neglect anyone or anything along the way.
+If you’re like most women, you cram more than your share of projects and deadlines into every day.
+With a list a mile long, you live life focused on completion, meeting (ridiculously high) standards, covering all the bases, and making sure you never neglect anyone or anything along the way.

-I meet women every day who suffer from doing too much.
+I meet women every day who do way too much.

 A Simple Solution

-If you were to ask me 10 or 20 years ago when was the last time I just sat around doing nothing, I’d have laughed out loud.
-You see, I couldn’t recall a time in the last 24 hours (or the last week, or the last month) where I allowed myself time to just sit and be.
-I remember rolling my eyes when a doctor once asked if I’d ever had time to sit under a tree and read a book.
-I remember my arrogance after another doctor implied I needed more time to myself.
-You see, I never used to allow myself the indulgence of time off, for it would destroy my personal production schedule for the day.
-I laughed at the absurdity of those thoughts, thinking, “Didn’t they realize I had a lot to do?”
+If you were to ask me 10 or 20 years ago when was the last time I sat around doing nothing, I’d have laughed at you out loud.
+Back then, I couldn’t even recall a time when I allowed myself time to just sit and be.
+I believed it was a huge weakness to goof off, so I never allowed myself the indulgence, for it would destroy my production for the whole day.

 Say YES to rest and play

 Fast forward many years, much research, and many experiences and I see the things that stole big chunks of my life away.
 I am now called to counsel women and spread the important message about the value of self-care.